Ok, Ok, the following has absolutely nothing to do with honey, bees or beekeeping. Web sites are expensive so I’m just piggy-backing.

 If you didn’t guess, we are actively looking for more works by Lola.
 Really any further information like articles, advertisements, photos and of course art work.

-Lola McDonald Sleeth Miller
+Lola MacDonald Sleeth Miller

 Lola, or Aunt Wodie, was a great aunt of Mrs. Wife’s.

-Lola McDonald Sleeth Miller (October 24, 1860 – April 24, 1951) was an American painter and sculptor.
+Lola MacDonald Sleeth Miller (October 24, 1860 – April 24, 1951) was an American painter and sculptor.

-She was born Lola McDonald in Memphis, Missouri, to farmer Sterling Lynn McDonald and his wife Electa Summerlin.
+She was born Lola MacDonald in Memphis, Missouri, to farmer Sterling Lynn MacDonald and his wife Electa Summerlin.
 She married Francis Sleeth (a noted artist), and from 1892 to 1899 was resident in San Francisco, where she studied with Douglas Tilden at the Mark Hopkins Art Institute.
 In Paris she studied with James Abbott McNeill Whistler and at the Académie Julian, and in New York City with Frederick MacMonnies and Emil Carlsen.
 She began working as an art teacher at the National Cathedral School in Washington, D.C. in 1901,remaining there for over thirty years.
 Sometime after 1920s she moved to Laguna Beach, California, and after marrying inventor T. Spencer Miller until her death.

 Lola was active in a variety of formats during her career, producing landscapes, portraits, and still life in oil and watercolor as well as carving portrait busts in marble.